-FY 2021 / FY 2022 (to date) Accomplishments: An audit was conducted of the administrative caseload processes, and procedures governing public law boards and system boards of adjustments were reviewed with the goal of continuous improvement of service delivery.
+Recent accomplishments: An audit was conducted of the administrative caseload processes, and procedures governing public law boards and system boards of adjustments were reviewed with the goal of continuous improvement of service delivery.

 Goal 2: Increase the diversity of active arbitrators serving the airline and railroad industries.